ElanMedoff/personal-site/_posts/test-driven-refactoring.md

 Unfortunately, this is rarely possible.
 When testing frontend code, you sometimes need to hook into DOM elements directly in your tests.
 Other times, you may even _want_ to test implementation details – was this api call made in the correct circumstances?
 That's an important detail that's difficult to test before you've written your code.

----
+<div data-daisy="divider"></div>

 That being said, I still very much value the utility of tests – but for refactoring, not development.
 Here me out:

 I'm a big believer in being unafraid of my code.
 If I want to update a feature, refactor my types into some fancy conditional generics, I don't want to be afraid of silently breaking my app.
 I need the freedom to update my code when I think best, and tests give me the confidence necessary to make these changes.

-In other words, I'm not afraid of breaking my app; I'm afraid of _silently_ breaking my app.
+To hammer in the point, I'm not afraid of breaking my app; I'm afraid of _silently_ breaking my app.
 If I have good test coverage, that'll never happen.

 So for those who are skeptical of test-driven development: don't give up on tests altogether.
 Write tests to catch regressions, not to speed-up writing original code.
 Adopt test-driven refactoring, not test-driven development.